-- Informal claim payment dispute resolution A request for a change that is the result of an error in processing such as keying errors, configuration issues, fee schedules or supported timely filing reconsiderations. - Administrative claim appeal (formal appeal) A request for reconsideration or exception to a plan policy or contract requirement such as benefit limitations, eligibility, failure to obtain authorization or unsupported timely filing. - 3.
-Medical necessity appeal A request for a review of an adverse decision made by the MHS Health Medical Management Department.
+1. Informal claim resolution or reconsideration

+A request for a change that is the result of an error in processing such as keying errors, configuration issues, fee schedules or supported timely filing reconsiderations.
+Filing a claim reconsideration is not the same as filing a formal appeal.